Teacher appreciation week is a great time to give an end of the school year gift to a special teacher.

 National teacher appreciation week is typically the first full week of May.

-In 2022 that’s May 1-7 with May 5th being the big teacher appreciation day.
-Most schools will participate and the kids are encouraged to bring little gifts as tokens of appreciation.
+In 2023 that’s May 7-14 with May 5th being teacher appreciation day.
+Most schools will participate in the whole week and the kids are encouraged to bring little gifts as tokens of appreciation.

 Our teachers work hard but teacher appreciation gifts don’t have to be big.
 A handmade card from your child with a sweet note is always a fantastic gift for teacher appreciation.
 It’s a personal item that’s sure to make a teacher smile.